JenniferFariasRodrigues/bank/README.md

 $ git clone https://github.com/JenniferFariasRodrigues/pyyne-challenge-bank.git

 # Access on Eclipse IDE
 On the IDE Eclipse choose the option "Import projects".
-On the folder "General" choose "Existing Projects into workspace" and choose the project on folder.
+On the folder "General" choose "Existing Projects into workspace" and choose the project on the selected folder.

 # Choose folder in IDE and run the project
 Click on  "main_application" folder and choose "Main.java" class.